mastering-genkit/mastering-genkit-go/src/examples/chapter-15/client/next/README.md

-# Recipe Quest - Cooking Battle Client
+# Recipe Quest - Next Client

 A Next.js 15 client application for the Recipe Quest cooking battle game, communicating with a Genkit Go server.
 This app implements an Onion Architecture pattern for clean, maintainable code.